How to Build a Software Product from Scratch?

 The goal of the testing step is to make sure that your software is secure, runs smoothly, and meets all the established requirements before going live.

 • Ensure that all your features, different modules, and any third-party integrations work as intended and interact seamlessly without issues.
+Integration tests are crucial in this phase to ensure all components of the software function correctly together.

 • Check if the software’s performance is optimal by testing it under various conditions (such as load testing) and identify any unwanted vulnerabilities or system breaches that may occur.